-^{} including strategy risk, reputational risk, external risk, group risk and settlement risk.
+\ Includes strategy risk, reputational risk, external risk, group risk and settlement risk.

-The Risk Management 2017 report, published at the same time as Danske Bank Group's Annual Report 2017, provides detailed information about the individual risk items.
+The Risk Management 2018 report, published at the same time as Danske Bank Group's Annual Report 2018, provides detailed information about the individual risk types.
 The report is available at danskebank.com/ir.